How student finance actually works

 Budgeting for university

-Student finance doesn’t have to be scary and certainly shouldn’t put you off.
-Remember that most other students are in the same boat and that funding is there to make sure you get the education you deserve.
+Student finance doesn’t have to be off-putting; funding is there to make sure you get the education you deserve.

 It’s worth creating your own university budget.
 You will need to factor in the cost of tuition, accommodation, food, travel, utility and other bills, socialising and contingencies (such as unexpected travel costs, clothes, holidays and other non-essentials).
 This will help you work out how much you may need to borrow and where you can make savings.